-- Combination HIV prevention involves the use of multiple prevention methods to maximise AGYW's protection from HIV and other unwanted sexual health outcomes.
-These methods include oral PrEP, condoms, and STI screening and treatment. - The prevention of HIV is everyone's responsibility.
-There are many ways AGYW can protect themselves from HIV or prevent the spread of the virus to others. - Oral PrEP is an additional method of prevention that can give AGYW more power and control over their sexual health and their ability to protect themselves from HIV. - Using more than one method as part of a combination prevention strategy can maximise AGYW's protection from HIV. - When choosing which method(s) to use, AGYW need to think about HIV, STIs and pregnancy.
-Oral PrEP does not prevent STIs or pregnancy, so it is important to use condoms and contraception as well. - If someone is currently using condoms, they should continue using condoms while taking oral PrEP to get the most protection against HIV and other STIs. - Oral PrEP needs to be taken daily.
-To provide protection against HIV, daily use is very important. - Regular HIV testing is crucial to the prevention of HIV because most HIV transmissions come from people who do not know they are HIV positive. - One advantage of oral PrEP is that it can be used by AGYW without the knowledge of their parents, partners or anyone else.
+- Combination HIV prevention involves the use of multiple prevention methods to maximise protection from HIV and other unwanted sexual health outcomes.
+These methods include oral PrEP, condoms with lubricant and STI screening and treatment. - The prevention of HIV is everyone's responsibility.
+There are many ways people can protect themselves from HIV or prevent the spread of the virus to others. - Oral PrEP is an additional method of prevention that can give individuals more power and control over their sexual health and their ability to protect themselves from HIV. - Using more than one method as part of a combination prevention strategy can maximise protection from HIV. - When choosing which HIV prevention method(s) to use, people need to think about HIV, STIs and pregnancy.
+Oral PrEP does not prevent STIs or pregnancy, so it is important to use condoms and contraception as well. - If someone is currently using condoms, they should continue using condoms (and lubricant) while taking oral PrEP to get the most protection against HIV and other STIs. - Daily PrEP works for anyone at substantial risk of HIV.
+If a health care provider prescribes daily PrEP, it must be taken every day for ARV levels to be high enough to protect the person taking PrEP against HIV infection. - If approved in your country, some MSM can take PrEP on demand, also referred to 2+1+1.
+This will be discussed in more detail in a later session. - Regular HIV testing is crucial to the prevention of HIV because most HIV transmissions come from people who do not know they are HIV positive. - One advantage of oral PrEP is that it can be used without the knowledge of one's family, partners or anyone else. - PrEP is safe to use during pregnancy, childbirth and breastfeeding.